Welcome to part two of our The Definitive Guide to Incenses For Meditation And Ritual Practices

 Jasmine flowers at night, which is probably why folklore has always closely associated it with prophetic dreams, as well as the moon.
 Jasmine is also closely associated with beauty, love, and devotion.

 We found the incense to be very embracing, relaxing, and calming.
-It would be perfect for unwinding after a stressful day so that you can have a deep sleep.
+It would be perfect for unwinding after a stressful day and it’s a great incense for deep sleep.

 Jerusalem incense is known to clear away negative energies and is traditionally used in religious rites.